“A rustic B&B in an enchanting riverside setting between Lake Garda and Verona - ideal for nature lovers and romantics”

 The 5 rooms - all doubles - have a rustic feel, with beamed ceilings, whitewashed walls and wooden shutters that swing open to reveal beautiful vignettes of the gardens and river.
 Country checks in calming shades of grey and cream adorn the cushions and curtains, while bird sculptures and a sprinkling of fishing-related paraphernalia reflect the waterside setting.

-We stayed in Gelsomino, which occupies a gingerbread-style cottage on the lawn, next to the main mill (where Pietro and Mattea live).
-Behind the flower-framed door is a sitting area with a comfy sofa, a shelf of books and an open-tread staircase spiralling up to the bedroom; outside is a terrace with a table and chairs.
-We loved the antique travelling chest, opened out to provide hanging space for clothes, and we slept soundly under the snuggly quilt, soothed by the gentle lullaby of crickets and frogs outside.
+Over in a gingerbread-style cottage on the lawn, next to the main mill (where Pietro and Mattea live), is Gelsomino.
+Behind its flower-framed door is a sitting area with a comfy sofa, a shelf of books and an open-tread staircase spiralling up to the bedroom; outside is a terrace with a table and chairs.
+We loved the antique travelling chest, which opened out to provide hanging space for clothes.

 - Air conditioning